rotundasoftware/cartero/README.md

 --postProcessor, -p		The name of a post processor module to apply to assets (e.g. uglifyify, etc.).

---packageTransform   	Path of JavaScript file that exports a function that transforms package.json
-                        files before they are used.
-The function should be of the signature function( pkgJson, dirPath ) and return the parsed, transformed package.json.
-                        This feature can be used to add default values to package.json files or alter the package.json of third party modules without modifying them directly.

 --help, -h       		Show this message

 ```